britaneydo/custom-ls/README.md

 ## What It Does

-Instead of just listing filenames, this program reads real metadata from the Linux kernel using system calls — the same way the real `ls` does it.
-For each file in a given directory, it displays:
+Reads real metadata from Linux kernel using system calls, just like the actual ls command.
+Displays:

 - **Permissions** — decoded from `st_mode` into a human-readable `rwxr-xr-x` string
 - **Owner** — looked up by user ID via `getpwuid()`